No other college cheerleading squad has dominated the Universal Cheerleaders Association National Championships like Kentucky.

-UK’s eight year streak of championships was broken in 2003 when they finished runner up to Central Florida.
-They regained the title in January, 2004 and won their third straight in 2006.
+UK’s eight year streak of championships was broken in 2003 when the Wildcats finished runner-up to Central Florida.
+They regained the title in January 2004 and won their third straight in 2006.
 Central Florida regained the championship in 2007 when UK finished in third place.
-But the next year, UK came home with their 16th title.
+But the next year, UK came home with its 16th title.

-The UK Cheer Program is recognized in the cheerleading world as perhaps the finest cheer program in America as the squad has placed first 17 times and placed second four times in the National Championships.
-The squad also generates vocal support and significant enthusiasm for some of the finest athletic programs in the nation.
-The Wildcat basketball team is the winningest college basketball program in the nation and has won the NCAA National Championship seven times!
-In December, 1999, the Wildcat football team made its second consecutive bowl appearance.
+The squad generates vocal support and significant enthusiasm for some of the finest athletic programs in the nation.
+The Wildcat basketball team is the winningest college basketball program in the nation and has won the NCAA national championship eight times.

 University of Kentucky

 16EE Memorial Coliseum

 Phone: (859) 257-1027

 Fax: (859) 323-3632